CharmAIOS/CharmOS/README.md

 # Welcome to Charm

-Charm is an open-source modular AI operating system that enables developers to compose, deploy, and scale AI applications across models, tools, frameworks, and SaaS platforms — all through a single unified API and plugin-based architecture.
+Charm is an open-source modular AI operating system that enables developers to compose, deploy, and scale AI applications across models, tools, frameworks, and platforms — all through a single unified API and plugin-based architecture.

 ## Core feature modules

-**Execution & Model Routing**:
+**Execution Routing**:
-Intelligently selects and adapts the optimal model and compute backend based on routing policies, with built-in support for fallback strategies, token quota enforcement, and dynamic resource allocation.
+Intelligently selects and adapts the optimal model and compute backend based on defined needs and policies, with built-in support for resource governance.

-**Orchestrator & Lifecycle Manager**:
+**Multi-Agent Management**:
-Orchestrates multi-agent workflows with complete task lifecycle control—including planning, execution, error recovery, and inter-agent handoff—with full traceability and execution observability.
+Orchestrates multi-agent workflows with full lifecycle control, inter-agent handoff, and complete execution traceability.

-**Semantic Middleware & Format Adapter**:
+**Semantic & Format adaptation**:
-Standardizes and transforms diverse inputs into structured semantic formats, enabling seamless routing, validation, and cross-platform compatibility.
+Standardizes diverse inputs into structured semantics & formats.

-**Integration & Event Bridge**:
+**Integration Bridge**:
-Facilitates bidirectional communication with external platforms via APIs, webhooks, or event polling—supporting asynchronous triggers, state-based reactivation, and real-time task continuation.
+Supporting multi-turn and long-horizon agent workflows through persistent, bidirectional communication with external platforms via APIs, webhooks, and event polling.

 ## Architecture